AlexeyMatveev686/office-js-api/Word/ApiParagraph/Methods/Push.md

 ## Returns

-Boolaen (returns "false" if the type of "oElement" is not supported by paragraph content)
+Boolean (returns "false" if the type of "oElement" is not supported by paragraph content)

 ## Example